distribution/distribution/docs/storage-drivers/filesystem.md

 ## Parameters

-`rootdirectory`: (optional) The absolute path to a root directory tree in which to store all registry files.
+* `rootdirectory`: (optional) The absolute path to a root directory tree in which to store all registry files.
 The registry stores all its data here so make sure there is adequate space available.
 Defaults to `/var/lib/registry`.
+If the directory does not exist, it will be created honoring [`umask`](https://man7.org/linux/man-pages/man2/umask.2.html) bits.
+If `umask` bits are not set, the resulting permission will be `0777`.
-`maxthreads`: (optional) The maximum number of simultaneous blocking filesystem operations permitted within the registry.
+* `maxthreads`: (optional) The maximum number of simultaneous blocking filesystem operations permitted within the registry.
 Each operation spawns a new thread and may cause thread exhaustion issues if many are done in parallel.
-Defaults to `100`, and can be no lower than `25`.
+Defaults to `100`, and cannot be lower than `25`.